-Traditional media refers to early mass media and often includes: TV, radio, cinema, music, and print (e.g. newspaper, magazines, books, brochures, signage, tent cards, etc.) One of the hallmarks of traditional media is that it is a oneway communication, and often doesn't allow for immediate engagement.
-Traditional media are often very expensive.
+Traditional media refers to early versions of mass media and often includes: TV, radio, cinema, music, and print (e.g. newspapers, magazines, books, brochures, signage, tent cards, etc.) One of the drawbacks of traditional media is that it is one-way communication and often doesn't allow for immediate engagement.
+Traditional media is often very expensive.